-In this episode of “Actually…,” City Traffic Engineer Troy Rother explains how the city determines speed limits on our roadways.
+In this episode of the “Actually…” series, City Traffic Engineer Troy Rother explains how the city determines speed limits on our roadways.
+Continue reading Video: How the city determines speed limits

 When it comes to code enforcement, misconceptions are bountiful.
 It’s time to take a closer look at some of the myths that surround our services and to clarify the role of the city’s Code Enforcement Division.